STEL-Hosting/STEL-Hosting-Docs/docs/control-panel/schedules.md

 In this example, we will be creating an announcement 60 seconds before the backup is taken.

-Follow the previous example until creating the first task, which should be the one below.
+Follow the previous example until creating the first task, which should be the one below:

 <center>![Schedule3](/img/schedule3.png)</center>